Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

 \emph{\Ac{FLh}}.
-It writes $\langle$time-stamp, tuple ID$\rangle$ pairs of the first and last tuples processed by the streaming application.
-The handler avoids the overhead of logging all tuples and provides the first and last time-stamps for calculating the overall tuple processing time.
+It writes $\langle$tuple~ID, TSC$\rangle$ pairs of the first and last tuples processed by the streaming application.
+The handler avoids the overhead of logging all tuples and provides the first and last timestamps for calculating the overall tuple processing time.